PetrKryslUCSD/MeshCore.jl/README.md

 ## Publications

 A paper was accepted to the Journal Advances in Engineering Software in April 2021.
-The paper is available in final draft form in the `documents` folder.
+The paper is available in final draft form in the `docs/concepts` folder.

 The package
 [PaperMeshTopo](https://github.com/PetrKryslUCSD/PaperMeshTopo.jl.git) gives an